-11 Storing Parameters
+12 Storing Parameters

-11.1 Used Dimensions, Attributes and Whatsit Nodes
+12.1 Used Dimensions, Attributes and Whatsit Nodes

-Here the following is the list of dimensions and attributes which are used in LuaTFX-ja.
+Here the following is the list of dimensions and attributes which are used in LuaTEX-ja.

 - \jQ (dimension) \jQ is equal to 1 Q = 0.25 mm, where "Q" (also called "級") is a unit used in Japanese phototypesetting.
 So one should not change the value of this dimension. - \jH (dimension) There is also a unit called "歯" which equals to 0.25 mm and used in Japanese phototypesetting.
-This \jH is the same \dimen register as \jQ. - \ltj@zw (dimension) A temporal register for the "full-width" of current Japanese font.
+This \jH is the same \dimen register as \jQ.

+- \ltj@zw (dimension) A temporal register for the "full-width" of current Japanese font.
 The command \zw sets this register to the correct value, and "return" this register itself. - \ltj@zh (dimension) A temporal register for the "full-height" (usually the sum of height of imaginary body and its depth) of current Japanese font.
-The command \zh sets this register to the correct value, and "return" this register itself. - \jfam (attribute) Current number of Japanese font family for math formulas. - \ltj@curjfnt (attribute) The font index of current Japanese font. - \ltj@charclass (attribute) The character class of Japanese glyph\node. - \ltj@yablshift (attribute) The amount of shifting the baseline of alphabetic fonts in scaled point $(2^{-16} \text{ pt})$ . - ltj@ykblshift (attribute) The amount of shifting the baseline of Japanese fonts in scaled point ( $2^{-16}$ pt). - \ltj@autospc (attribute) Whether the auto insertion of kanjiskip is allowed at the node. - \ltj@autoxspc (attribute) Whether the auto insertion of xkanjiskip is allowed at the node. - - italic (1) Glues from an italic correction ( $\backslash$ /).
-This distinction of origins of glues (from explicit $\kern$ , or from $\backslash$ ) is needed in the insertion process of xkanjiskip.
+The command \zh sets this register to the correct value, and "return" this register itself.

+\jfam (attribute) Current number of Japanese font family for math formulas.

+\ltj@curjfnt (attribute) The font index of current Japanese font for horizontal direction.

+- \ltj@curtfnt (attribute) The font index of current Japanese font for vertical direction. - \ltj@charclass (attribute) The character class of Japanese glyph\node. - \ltj@yablshift (attribute) The amount of shifting the baseline of alphabetic fonts in scaled point $(2^{-16} \text{ pt})$ . - ltj@ykblshift (attribute) The amount of shifting the baseline of Japanese fonts in scaled point (2-16 pt). - \ltj@tablshift (attribute) - \ltj@tkblshift (attribute) - \ltj@autospc (attribute) Whether the auto insertion of kanjiskip is allowed at the node. - \ltj@autoxspc (attribute) Whether the auto insertion of xkanjiskip is allowed at the node. - - italic (1) Kerns from italic correction (\/), or from kerning information of a Japanese font.
+These kerns are "ignored" in the insertion process of JAglue, unlike explicit \kern. - packed (2) - kinsoku (3) Penalties inserted for the word-wrapping process (kinsoku shori) of Japanese characters. - $(from_jfm 2) (from_jfm + 2) (4-8)$ Glues/kerns from JFM. - kanji\skip (9), kanji\skip\jfm (10) Glues from kanjiskip. - xkanji\skip (11), xkanji\skip\jfm (12) Glues from xkanjiskip. - processed (13) Nodes which is already processed by .... - ic\processed (14) Glues from an italic correction, but already processed in the insertion process of JAglues. - boxbdd (15) Glues/kerns that inserted just the beginning or the ending of an hbox or a paragraph. - \ltj@kcat i (attribute) Where i is a natural number which is less than 7.
+These 7 attributes store bit vectors indicating which character block is regarded as a block of JAchars. - \ltj@dir (attribute) dir\node\auto (128)
-packed (2)

-kinsoku (3) Penalties inserted for the word-wrapping process (kinsoku shori) of Japanese characters.

-$(from_jfm - 2)$ - $(from_jfm + 2)$ (4-8) Glues/kerns from JFM.

-kanji\skip (9), kanji\skip\jfm (10) Glues from kanjiskip.

-xkanji\skip (11), xkanji\skip\jfm (12) Glues from xkanjiskip.

-processed (13) Nodes which is already processed by ....

-- ic\processed (14) Glues from an italic correction, but already processed in the insertion process of JAglues. - boxbdd (15) Glues/kerns that inserted just the beginning or the ending of an hbox or a paragraph. - \ltj@kcati (attribute) Where i is a natural number which is less than 7.
-These 7 attributes store bit vectors indicating which character block is regarded as a block of JAchars.
+dir\node\manual (256)

-Furthermore, LuaTEX-ja uses several user-defined whatsit nodes for inrernal processing.
-All those nodes store a natural number (hence the node's type is 100).
+Furthermore, LuaTEX-ja uses several user-defined whatsit nodes for internal processing.
+All those nodes except direction whatsits store a natural number (hence its type is 100). direction whatsits store a node list, hence its type is 110.
 Their user\id (used for distinguish user-defined whatsits) are allocated by luatexbase.newuserwhatsitid.